KatePril/pneumonia-prediction/README.md

 ## Problem description
+It takes years for doctors to achieve the necessary degree of qualifications so as to become competent to diagnose illnesses, sich as pneumonia.
+Moreover, patients often have difficulties with making an appointment with a doctor due to long waiting lists and high fees of health caring services.

+For this reason, the tool for preliminary diagnosis needs to be developed.
+This way patients will be able to get relevant insights on their health state before deciding whether to make an appointment with a doctor or not.
+In addition to this, such tool will also optimize the doctors workloads enabling them to concentrate on curing illnesses, not diagnosing them.

+I concentrated my efforts on building a neural network for diagnosing pneumonia besed on X-Ray images.

 ## Data
 I used [Chest X-Ray Images (Pneumonia)](https://www.kaggle.com/datasets/paultimothymooney/chest-xray-pneumonia) for training and evaluation of the model.
 This dataset is available for download from Kaggle via the provided url.
 The dataset is also avaliable in the repository.
 ### Data description